 Despite the suggestive phrasing of the question, 39% of respondents disagreed and said they weren’t afraid of being alone; more than twice the amount (18%) who said that they were.

-Rely on family and friends
+The importance of family and friends

 Of those who said that they didn’t fear being alone, the number one reason why was that they had friends and family to turn to (“Regardless if I have a significant other or not in the future, I will always have people who love me and who I love”).